foreverphoenix/skyforge-wiki/tools.md

 # Tool Installation

-Before installing any tools listed below I recommend creating a dedicated **Tools** folder.
+Before installing any tools I recommend creating a dedicated **Tools** folder.

 - [Tools Folder *How and where to set up a modding tools folder.*](/en/tools/tools-folder) {.links-list}